alexGrandolph/alexGrandolph/README.md

 ### About me
-  I am a software engineer in Colorado with a love for the full stack.
+  I am a Software Engineer at Beyond Finance and am based in Colorado.
 I am a graduate of the Turing School of Software and Design Back End Development program.
 My focus has been Ruby on Rails and JavaScript/React.
-Working with API's, high velocity teams, Test Driven Development,and creating user driven applications are where I shine.
-I am currently looking for my first role.
+Working with API's, high velocity teams, Test Driven Development, and creating user driven applications are where I shine.

 If I am not coding you can find me hanging out with my corgi Skeeter, my stray String Bean, or reading a new horror or sci-fi book.